peterkeres/csu_atm/README.md

   - Any html file that you need for the Atm app.
 Aka the layout of each webpage and is going to be called from the views.py file which is then called by the urls.py file.

-###Navigating the code base
+### Navigating the code base
-Any comments we have left, shall be left with the header of ‘CRYPTOCODERS’ This is so we can find comments the team left, in a slew of comments left by the django framework.
+Any comments we have left, shall be left with the header of ‘CRYPTOCODERS’ This is so we can find comments the team left, in a slew of comments left by the Django framework.
 Just do a search for this header to look for code we have written.